revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 </details>

 ---
-15. How you can change the current directory in Linux?
+15.How you can change the current directory in Linux?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> Using `cd` command, we can change the current directory in which we are working.
-For example, `cd program/user`.
+> Using `cd` command, we can change the current directory in which we are working.For example, `cd program/user`.

 </details>

 ---
-16. Which command can be used to search as a string in a file based on a pattern in Linux?
+16.Which command can be used to search as a string in a file based on a pattern in Linux?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> `grep` command can be used in pattern searching in a string.
-For example, `grep -i "Hello" test1.txt`, here will search the 'hello' word in the test1.txt file and returns the whole sentence where it is present. `-i` option in `grep` is used to do the case insensitive search.
+> `grep` command can be used in pattern searching in a string.For example, `grep -i "Hello" test1.txt`, here will search the 'hello' word in the test1.txt file and returns the whole sentence where it is present.`-i` option in `grep` is used to do the case insensitive search.

 </details>

 ---
-17. Tell me the difference between `echo` and `printf` commands.
+17.Tell me the difference between `echo` and `printf` commands.

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)